© Crown copyright 2021

-Defra has decided the Seasonal Workers Pilot will only cover part of agriculture – horticulture, and in particular edible horticulture - as this is where significant seasonal labour shortages are being reported.
+Defra has decided the Extended Pilot will only cover horticulture – in particular edible horticulture – as this is where significant seasonal labour shortages are being reported.

-The Pilot will allow the recruitment of seasonal labour for work solely within the edible horticulture sector.
+The Extended Pilot will allow the recruitment of seasonal labour for work within the edible horticulture sector.
 Defra defines the edible horticulture sector to include the following:

 - protected vegetables – those grown in glasshouse systems

 - field vegetables – those grown outdoors, including vegetables, herbs, leafy salads and potatoes

 - soft fruit – those grown outdoors or under cover e.g. in glasshouses or polytunnel.
 Includes strawberries, raspberries, blackcurrants, blueberries and all ribes and rubus species

 - top fruit (orchard fruit) - trees that bear fruit e.g. apples, plums, cherries, apricots